 What activities are you aware that you continuously do, which you know is not healthy for you?
 How should you go about to help yourself manage your disease?

 Improving your physical and mental health go hand in hand when behavioral health is concerned.
-Ted Jones, PhD says that “An important skill for the patient is be able to accept his or her situation and decrease their emotional struggle with the situation.”
+Ted Jones, PhD says that “An important skill for the patient is to be able to accept his or her situation and decrease their emotional struggle with the situation.”
 You help yourself get better physically, while at the same time you develop a healthy mindset to dispel harmful thoughts and focus on a positive and constructive outlook.
-Wellness is a priority, promoting healthy sleeping and eating habits, as well as proper exercise and a well-balanced diet following the medication and doctor prescribed activities for your condition.
-Studies show people who actively engage in physical activities (when doctor approved, as well as your body can take) come out happier and healthier overall.
+Wellness is a priority, promoting healthy sleeping and eating habits, as well as proper exercise and a well-balanced diet following the medication and doctor-prescribed activities for your condition.
+Studies show people who actively engage in physical activities (when doctor-approved, as well as your body can take) come out happier and healthier overall.
 Behavioral health focuses on improving the body’s overall physical and mental wellbeing.

 Treating Lyme Disease at the latter stages is no easy feat, but the best thing a patient can do to battle the overwhelming fatigue, uneasiness, and anxiety caused by the disease is to better their overall wellbeing.
 Focusing on what makes them happy and healthy is one small step to a faster recovery and better health.